OCFL/extensions/docs/0002-N-tuple-tree.md

   * type: enumerated
   * range: ToUpper,ToLower,Literal
   * default:
+* name: invert mapping
+  * description: Indicate if mapping should begin at the rightmost (least significant) character of the stripped identifier
+  * type: enumerated
+  * range: FALSE,TRUE
+  * default: FALSE
 * name: tuple size
   * description: Indicates the size of the chunks (in characters) that the identifier is split into during mapping
   * type: integer
   * range: 1,32
-  * default:
+  * default: 2
 * name: number of tuples
-  * description: Indicates how many chunks are used for path generation, 0 means use the entire identifer
+  * description: Indicates how many chunks are used for path generation
   * type: integer
   * range: 0,32
   * default: